15 Ways to Prepare Your Garden for the Fall Season Transition

 The timing for preparing your fall garden depends on where you live and the climate in your area.

-If you’re in a region with mild temperatures that linger into autumn, start your fall garden prep around 6-8 weeks before the average first frost date.
+If you live in a region with mild temperatures that linger into autumn, start your fall garden prep 6-8 weeks before the average first frost date.

-If you’re in a colder climate where frost arrives earlier, starting your fall garden prep about 8-10 weeks before the first expected frost date is a good rule of thumb.
-This extra time accounts for the shorter growing season and ensures your garden is all set before the chill sets in.
+If you live in a colder climate where frost arrives earlier, a good rule of thumb is to start your fall garden prep about 8-10 weeks before the first expected frost date.
+This extra time accounts for the shorter growing season and ensures your garden is all set before the chill.

 fall container garden